nazar-art/sweater/README.md

 ## Instructions
 ### DB

-create DB at Postgres:
+create `sweater` DB at Postgres with

-    sweater
+    sudo -u postgres psql

 Also, update credentials to DB at `application.yml`.

 ---

-You need to set:
+You need to set Gmail account info for Application:

     gmail-account-name
     gmail-account-pass